 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 This one-pot Vegan Bolognese made with lentils is a hearty, protein-packed, fiber-filled sauce that’s also gluten-free, nut-free and oil-free.
-Serve this vegan Bolognese sauce over your favorite pasta or veggie noodles for a delicious plant-based dinner that’s perfect for any night of the week.
+Serve this lentil Bolognese sauce over your favorite pasta or veggie noodles for a delicious plant-based dinner that’s perfect for any night of the week.
+Top with our vegan Parmesan for a tasty combination.

 We interrupt this regularly scheduled blog post to bring you an important message: